lukix/genemo/API.md

 # API Reference

 ## Types
-To make this API reference more concise and readable, a few "types" has been introduced.
+To make this API reference more concise and readable, a few "types" have been introduced.
 Those "types" are just aliases for some plain JavaScript structures.

 | Type                  | Translates to                                       | Description                                                    |